Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Numerical Comparison of Different MCMC Algorithms for a particular Elliptic Inverse Problem

-Even though our lower bound on the spectral gap is smaller for the RRWM algorithms than for the IS algorithm (cf. Remark \ref{rem:independenceSampler1}), the numerical results in this section suggest that the RRWM algorithms outperforms the IS algorithm especially if $\target$ is peaked.
+Even though our lower bound on the $L^2_\mu$-spectral gap is smaller for the RRWM algorithm than for the IS algorithm (cf. Remark \ref{rem:independenceSampler1}), the numerical results in this section suggest that the RRWM algorithm outperforms the IS algorithm especially if $\target$ is peaked.
 The peakedness of $\target$ is achieved by observing $\pressure$ on a fine mesh with small noise ($\disObs x=0.03$ and $\sigma=0.03$).

 The computational cost of both algorithms is nearly the same because the cost of computing the likelihood is more expensive than generating the proposal, which is slightly more expensive for the RRWM algorithm.
-Subsequently, we compare the RWM, the IS, the RURWM and the RSRWM algorithm by plotting the autocorrelation.
-We consider $K=25$ ($K=250$) corresponding to an expansion with $25$ sine and $25$ ($250$) cosine coefficients and a constant term thus giving rise to a 51 ($501$) dimensional problem.
+Subsequently, we compare the RWM, the IS, the RURWM and the RSRWM algorithm by plotting their autocorrelation.
+We consider $K=25$ ($K=250$) corresponding to an expansion with $25$ ($250$) sine and $25$ ($250$) cosine coefficients and a constant term thus giving rise to a 51 ($501$) dimensional problem.

-In order to compare the RWM and RRWM algorithms in a fair way we choose the step size $\epsilon$ for in a way to get an acceptance rate close to $0.135$.
-This is motivated for the RWM algorithm by the optimal scaling results in \cite{MR3025684}.
+In order to compare the RWM and the RRWM algorithms in a fair way, we choose the step size $\epsilon$ in a way to get an acceptance rate close to $0.135$.
+In the case of the RWM algorithm this is motivated by the optimal scaling results in \cite{MR3025684}.
 The optimality of this acceptance rate is indicated by proving that the properly rescaled samples converge to a Langevin diffusion whose time scale depends on the acceptance rate of the RWM algorithm.
 An acceptance rate of $0.135$ corresponds to the largest time scale and thus to a quicker convergence to equilibrium of the Langevin diffusion.
-For the RRWM algorithms the acceptance rate is not affected by the choice of $J$.
+For the RRWM algorithm the acceptance rate is not affected by the choice of $J$.
 However, it is reasonable to choose a step size with acceptance probability bounded away from one and zero.

-For the RRWM algorithms we know that the spectral gap is bound below and thus asymptotic variance of the CLT (c.f.
-Proposition \ref{kipnisvara-clt}) bound above.
-The asymptotic variance is equal to the integrated autocorrelation \cite{Meyn:2009uqa}.
+For the lazy version of the RRWM algorithm we know that the $L^2_\mu$-spectral gap is bounded below and thus the asymptotic variance of the CLT (c.f.
+Proposition \ref{kipnisvara-clt}) for $f \in L^2_\target$ is bounded above.
+The asymptotic variance can be related to the autocorrelation which is given by where $X_i$ is the evolution of the corresponding Markov chain.
+It is well-known that the asymptotic variance is equal to the integrated autocorrelation \cite{Rosenthal2007variance,Meyn:2009uqa} which is given by

+We consider the Markov chain resulting from the IS, the RWM, the RURWM and the RSRWM algorithm on the state space $[-1,1]^{J+1}$.
+We denote by $u_i$ the $i=0,\dots,J$ projections onto the $i+1$-th coordinate.
+In the following we consider the autocorrelation for $u_0$ (c.f.
+Equation \ref{eq:simulations}) for the algorithms mentioned above.